Debrup-Chatterjee/Frontend-Calculator/README.md

 # 📱 Frontend Calculator
-A stylish and fully functional calculator web app built with HTML, CSS, and JavaScript.
+A stylish calculator web app built with HTML, CSS, and JavaScript.
 Inspired by mobile calculator interfaces, it supports both basic and complex arithmetic operations, including parentheses and decimals.

 ✨ Features:
 • Basic operations: +, -, ×, ÷, %